emveeoh/dokku-slides-reactclt/README.md

-Presentation slideshow on Dokku installation on AWS for ReactCLT Meetup (March 8, 2017).
+Presentation slideshow on Dokku installation on AWS